haleydek/haleydek.github.io/_posts/2019-09-16-halloween_edition_of_javascripts_set_object.markdown

 ![](https://i.imgur.com/0WaOQKy.png)

 In the snapshot above, `candySet` contains all unique values!
 By storing each chocolate object in a variable, I had easy access to each object's reference, or location in memory.
 I referenced these variables in the arrays to keep object references consistent.
-JavaScript removed the duplicate `hersheysAlmond` object reference when the `candySet` was created.
+JavaScript removed the duplicate `hersheysDark` object reference when `candySet` was created.

 Overall, using the Set object can be handy if you need to compile a list of unique values from an array of data.
 However, you need to be aware of *what* JavaScript actually evaluates for uniqueness in order to obtain the desired result.